rivt-info/rivtinfo.github.io/rivt.md

 **rivt** is a markdown language for writing, organizing and sharing engineering documents.
 It emphasizes clarity, efficiency and access.
 [rivtlib](https://rivt-code.net) is a Python library for processing **rivt**.

-The minimum software needed to write **rivt** documents is Python 3.8, **rivtlib** and several other Python libraries.
+The minimum software needed to write **rivt** documents is Python 3.8, and other Python libraries including **rivtlib**.

 [rivt-doc](/rivt-doc.md) is an open source editing and publishing framework using additional programs.
-All of the programs are open source.

-**rivt** works with single files and extensive reports with hundreds of files.
+All of the programs are open source. **rivt** works with single files and extensive reports with hundreds of files.
 Multi-file reports are organized in a tri-level folder structure explained [here](/rivt-doc.md#folder-structure).

 <hr>